Early Years Foundation Stage Curriculum

 These skills are governed by the Characteristics of Effective Learning which are divided into three categories:

 The Early Years Foundation Stage statutory framework sets standards to enable early years providers to reflect the rich and personalised experience that many parents give their children at home.
 Staff deliver individualised learning and care that enhances the development of the children in their care and gives the children the best possible start in life.

 The Early Years Foundation Stage Curriculum is made up of seven areas of learning; 3 prime areas and 4 specifics.

 - Personal, Social and Emotional Development

 - Understanding of the World

 Early Years Foundation Stage at Thorpe Lea Primary

-At Thorpe Lea we are lucky enough to have both three Nursery and one Reception class.
-Children can now join our Nursery at the age of two.
+At Thorpe Lea, we are lucky enough to have 3 sessions for Nursery (session A, session B and 30 hours) and one Reception class.

 At the heart of good EYFS practice is on-going observation and assessment, enabling our staff to plan effectively for each child’s next steps for learning.
 At Thorpe Lea Primary this is incorporated in several aspects of our practice: